Christ-centered living leads to a transformed, empowered, loving, and compassionate life.

 7. We value Bible study and prayer as the means to receive Godly wisdom for living out our faith.

-There have been seven pastor’s during the churches 60 years of existence; Rev. William Haltom (1952-1954), Rev. Edgar Tharpe (1954-1960), Rev. Ernest Mosley (1961-1963), Rev. Virgil Colson (1964-1972), Rev. Ned Brown (1974-1988), Rev. Steve Murphy (1988-1995), and the Rev. Steve Irvin (1996-Present).
+Throughout its 73 years of existence, Pali View has had seven pastors: Rev. William Haltom (1952-1954), Rev. Edgar Tharpe (1954-1960), Rev. Ernest Mosley (1961-1963), Rev. Virgil Colson (1964-1972), Rev. Ned Brown (1974-1988), Rev. Steve Murphy (1988-1995), and the Rev. Steve Irvin (1996-Present).

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.